-Attention:
+Note:

-The values indicated in parenthesis () in the comment part on the left, show the parameters your command has to provide, and are later inserted by Cenon.
-For each parameter listed, the code has to have an identification of the number type (e.g. %f for a floating value; see section 4.1.2 for details).
+The values in parenthesis () on the left side of many commands (left to the key #KEY), list the parameters your command has to provide, and are inserted by Cenon.
+For each parameter, the command has to provide a type identifier (e.g. %f for a float value; see section 4.1.2 for details).